Skip to content

 If you’re using any features listed in the current limitations section, you’ll need to wait until they are implemented in Sveltia CMS.
 We’re working hard to add these features in the coming months.

 If you’re using any features that are not going to be implemented, you’ll need to find a workaround.
-For example, if you’re on Azure or Bitbucket, consider migrating to GitHub, GitLab, Gitea or Forgejo.
+For example, if you’re on Azure DevOps or Bitbucket, consider migrating to GitHub, GitLab, Gitea or Forgejo.
 See the next section if you’re a Git Gateway user.

 Migrating from Git Gateway Backend